Tariff Support

 This tool provides:

-The Canada Tariff Finder is a collaborative initiative by BDC, EDC, and the Canadian Trade Commissioner Service of Global Affairs Canada.
+The Canada Tariff Finder is a collaborative initiative by the Business Development Bank of Canada (BDC), Export Development Canada (EDC), and the Canadian Trade Commissioner Service of Global Affairs Canada.

 Canada-U.S. Trade Tracker: Business Data Lab - Examining our economic integration and the risks of tariffs